baragaun/triumvirate/README.md

 # Triumvirate

-An application that explores the use of an AI assistant in a new domain
+An application that explores the use of an assistant in a new domain

 Everything you need to build a Svelte project, powered by [`sv`](https://github.com/sveltejs/cli).